skynet-guide/docs/docs/sia/wallet.en.md

 Fortunately, it has a feature that lets every user enjoy top tier security.
 It supports Ledger Nano S so your seed never leaves you hardware wallet and you can use it securely even if you’re not friendly with technologies.

-You can find detailed guide including pictures here: [Sending Siacoins with Ledger Nano S](https://medium.com/sia-central-blog/sending-siacoins-with-the-ledger-nano-s-ea6d87711a3e).
+You can find detailed guide including pictures here: <a href="https://medium.com/sia-central-blog/sending-siacoins-with-the-ledger-nano-s-ea6d87711a3e" target="_blank" rel="noopener noreferrer">Sending Siacoins with Ledger Nano S</a>.

 ### Other Wallets
 If you found a Sia wallet not mentioned in this list, you should pay increased attention.
 While there were some working wallets in the past (there was/is one for Android that even allowed you to sync blockchain), there were also some scams.
 Even if it’s not so comfortable as getting such third party wallet on platform of your preference, it is recommended to use one of the options above.